RIR360/development/journal/2025/January.md

 - When you prioritize things properly, everything passes smoothly.
 - You should only rest when you're sick not when you're feeling lazy.
 - Engineering is all about problem solving, we solve the problems that normally we can't think of.

+## 01/05/2025
+- Sometimes you have to stop doing the things that you want, to be able to do what you have to.